Serving Those In Need

 Mercy Support Services

 Mercy Support Services has supportive group residences for displaced families as well as a centralized clearing house where people in crisis are screened, qualified and case managed until they are self-sufficient.
-Help in this ministry is needed to assist with preparing the supportive group residences for occupancy.
+Financial support is needed as they begin building a neighborhood community designed to empower those who are vulnerable in Clay County on a pathway to independence.
+Please contact Rev. Mike McDonald with questions or for more information on how to get involved.

 Prime Time Food Collection